miura/NEUBIAS_AnalystSchool2018/NEUBIAS Bioimage Analyst School 2018.md

 The school will be with four types of modules: **Workflow Deconstruction**, **Algorithms of Workflow Components**, **Forums** and **Implementation**.

+### Workflow Deconstruction

 In **Workflow Deconstruction**, we reproduce, trace and modify bioimage analysis workflows.
 Invited speakers and selected workflow authors from participants present their bioimage analysis workflow in details: the biological problem, algorithms of components including statistical analysis, how they are assembled into the workflow to output either numbers, plots or visualization results.
 In parallel with these explanations, participants will load those components and reproduce the workflow in their own laptop (reproduce the workflow).
 Interactive discussion on each of the components, overall design of the workflow and capability of running the workflow in various environments are moderated.

+### Algorithms of Workflow Components

-In **Algorithms of Workflow Components**, invited speackers present in-depth explanation about a specific workflow components e.g. for segmentation denoising, deconvolution, stitching... etc. These talks are aimed at encourgaing participants to expand their knowledge towards the utilization of more effecient, more precise algorithms in their workflow.
+In **Algorithms of Workflow Components**, invited speackers present in-depth explanation about workflow components.
+These talks are aimed at encourgaing participants to expand their knowledge towards the utilization of more effecient, more precise algorithms in their workflow.
 Following discussions are moderated.

-1. Discussion and comparsion with similar components (plugins, a function in a library, etc) implemented for similar purpose.
+1. Discussion and comparsion with similar components (plugins, a function in a library, etc) implemented for similar purpose
 2. Discussion on interoperability.
 How to use that components in various ecosystems e.g. Java, Python, MATLAB, R.

+### Forums

-In **Forums**, we will discuss various aspects related to bioimage analysis - with interests surrounding anaysts as profession.
+In **Forums**, we will discuss various aspects related to bioimage analysis - with interests surrounding anaysts as profession  (e.g. How do we teach bioimage analysis?).
 Discussion results are summarized and will be reported to the NEUBIAS community.

+### Implementation

 In **Implementation**, participants are split into several groups, and each group implements one of the following issues: